 What can I do about this?

-First of all, you can try to not buy clothing that contains any form of plastic to avoid this problem.
-By buying natural fabrics, you immediately stop releasing microfibers in the ocean.
+First of all, you can try to not buy clothing that contains any form of plastic in the fabric to avoid this problem.
+By buying clothes that are made from natural fabrics, you immediately stop releasing microfibers in the ocean.
 If you already own some pieces of plastic clothing like most of us, you can look for special washing bags that filter out the microfibers, which you can then throw away.
 These can be found in many stores.